Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 When you make a backup of your data to protect it in case of a drive failure, please do not store your backup on the same drive as your working space data.
 It defeats the primary purpose of the backup.

 It seems obvious, I know.
 Yet I’ve seen this on so many systems that I felt it was important to call it out as a bad strategy.
 Yes, this will work if you delete a file and need to restore it from your back.
-It’s not totally useless, unless your drive fails.
+It’s not totally useless unless your drive fails.

-Remember the first thing I told you.
+Remember the first thing I told you?
 All drives will fail.

 You want to get a completely separate drive unit for your local backup.
 If you’re as paranoid as I am, you may even want to get a couple of drives mirrored together.
-That helps alleviate the problem of your local backup drive failing, which blows away your local source to backup your photos.
+That helps alleviate the problem of your local backup drive failing, which blows away your local source to back up your photos.

-Your Local Backup Software
+3: Choose Your Local Backup Software

 Here’s the important concept for your backup software.